U.S. citizens and U.S. residents who are officers, directors, or shareholders in certain foreign corporations are responsible for Form 5471 filing.

 Form 5471 Filing

-The Form 5471, Information Return of U.S. Persons With Respect to Certain Foreign Corporations, is in an information return that must be filed by U.S. citizens and U.S. residents who are officers, directors, or shareholders in certain foreign corporations to report the activity of the foreign corporation.
+Form 5471 filing is a filing requirement and an information return that is applicable to U.S. citizens and U.S. residents who are officers, directors, or shareholders in certain foreign corporations to report the activity of the foreign corporation.
 Although it is only an information return, accurate completion is essential as it is an important IRS tool for determining companies that need to be audited or are subject to Subpart F income.

 Form 5471 Filing Requirements